 - When the mother has an underlying health issue such as heart disease that could be made worse by the stress of labour

-- If the mother has an infection which can be passed on to the baby during a vaginal birth, like genital herpes, chlamydia, and gonorrhoea.
+- If the mother has an infection that can be passed on to the baby during vaginal birth, like genital herpes, chlamydia, and gonorrhoea.

 Planned C-sections are at times opted for and planned because of a few non-medical factors like fear and timing of the birth, which is acceptable as long as the mother understands that, though a planned C-section is a common and generally safe procedure, it is still a major surgery which carries the attendant risks of any surgical procedure.

 What Are the Complications of an Emergency C-Section?